 Pre-heat the oven to 180°C.

-Rinse the chicory and pick the nicest 10 outer leaves.
+Rinse the Radicchio and pick the nicest outer leaves.

-Use the prongs of a fork to gently break the gorgonzola in smaller pieces, then roughly chop the walnuts; combine the two ingredients in a bowl.
+Gently chop the gorgonzola in little pieces, then roughly chop finely the walnuts; combine the two ingredients in a bowl.

-Lay down the chicory leaves on a work surface.
-Place a slice of ham on each leaf, then add some spoonfuls of the walnuts and gorgonzola mixture.
+Place a slice of ham in each leaf, a spoonful of chopped walnuts and gorgonzola mixture.
 Roll up the leaf and use a toothpick to keep it closed.

-Place the rolls on a baking tray lined with baking paper, drizzle some oil on top and bake them at 180°C for about 10 minutes.
+Place the rolls on a baking tray lined with baking paper, drizzle some oil on top and bake them to 180°C / 350 F/ Mark Gas 4 for about 10 minutes.